 In addition, the School Health Team provide invaluable pastoral support, as well as addressing medical issues and participating in the Personal, Social, Health and Citizenship Education (PSHCE) programme.
 We also have a School Counsellor whom girls can arrange to see through the School Nurse.
 We are proactive in supporting wellbeing: all the curricular and extracurricular activities in the life of our busy school contribute to our pupils’ growth and sense of themselves as purposeful and thriving members of a community.
 There are also dedicated days and events for pupils to explore different aspects of wellbeing and reflect on ways to maintain a healthy balance across all aspects of their lives.

-Pupil representatives from each Form attend School Council and feedback meetings which are chaired by the Head Girl and her Sixth Form Deputies.
+Outside this formal structure, girls are given the opportunity to talk to Sixth Form pupils about any concerns they may have through the Peer Support System.
+Three or four trained Sixth Form pupils are allocated to each Form; they meet regularly with the Form to run activities and are available to chat to groups or individuals.
+Pupil representatives from each Form attend School Council and Feedback meetings which are chaired by the Head Girl Team.
 Through such forums all pupils can contribute to the day-to-day running of the School and suggest ideas for development.
-We have a strong Anti- Bullying Policy, including an Anti-Bullying Statement written by the pupils themselves, and a culture of mutual respect where pupils can enjoy the many opportunities open to them at Withington.
+We have a strong Antibullying Policy, including an Anti-bullying Statement written by the pupils themselves, and a culture of mutual respect where pupils can enjoy the many opportunities open to them at Withington.

 Latest Withington News